IT-BAER/bentopdf/README.md

 - **PDF to Office**: Converts PDF files into editable Word, Excel, and PowerPoint formats.
 - **Office to PDF**: Converts Word, Excel, and PowerPoint documents into optimized PDFs.

-Contributions and discussions on the roadmap are welcome!
-Join the conversation via [Discord](https://discord.gg/AP2Y97juZT).
+Contributions and feature requests are welcome!
+[Open an issue](https://github.com/IT-BAER/bentopdf/issues) to discuss.

 ---